 Both newbie exercisers and workout vets can fall prey to the temptation to go overboard with exercise.
 Whether the goal is to lose weight or achieve a particular fitness goal (like a goal time in a race), the temptation is great to work out as much as you can, as often as you can.
 After all, more is better, right?

 Wrong, says Connie Beaulieu, owner of C.U.
 Fit Personal Training Studio in Ottawa.
-In fact, by overtraining your body, you could be putting yourself at serious risk for injury and illness.
+In fact, by overtraining your Healthy Body, you could be putting yourself at serious risk for injury and illness.

 “A lot of people set their mind to fitness and just do too much, too soon.
 And there’s really no advantage to it,” she says.
 “Slow and steady wins the race.”